MENTAL HEALTH FIRST AID TRAINING

-Click below to register.
+Click below to register for Adult and Youth MHFA.
 Classes are available weekly in Austin and Georgetown.
 Thanks to a grant from St. David’s Foundation, no one will be turned away.
 However, a donation of $10 is welcome.

 The SAMHSA Project-AWARE MHFA Community Grant, Allergan Foundation MHFA Grant, and the State of Texas HHSC MHFA Grant allow us to offer free MHFA trainings to people who work with transitioning youth ages 16 to 24, first responders and educators (K – 12th grades and institutes of higher education).

 To learn more, please contact Margaret Milardo at Margaret.Milardo@IntegralCare.org.

 - What is the minimum and maximum number of participants for a training?